-The Company maintains its cash with a major financial institution located in the United States of America, which it believes to be credit worthy.
-The Federal Deposit Insurance Corporation insures balances up to \$250,000.
-At times, the Company may maintain balances in excess of the federally insured limits.
+The Company maintains its cash with a major financial institution located in the United States of America which it believes to be credit worthy.
+Balances are insured by the Federal Deposit Insurance Corporation up to \$250,000.
+At times, the Company maintains balances in excess of the federally insured limits.